Ahmadooof/kubernetes/main/READMD.md

 Same as previous but no need to edit /etc/hosts file.
 All we need is port forward run in background.

-Note both ways not recommended in production, cause loadbalancer is typicall way to do that..
+Note both ways not recommended in production, cause we are losing scaling feature from kubernetes..